Gay Playa del Carmen – A Top Gay Travel Destination in Mexico

 Party at a rooftop pool -Check the Facebook or Insta pages of Reina Roja Hotel or The Palm at Playa for weekly gay pool party deets.
 For the best rooftop pool in Playa, we love the Fives Downtown.

-Discover restaurant row -Find your way down to Calle 38 which has a mini restaurant row.
+Discover restaurant row -Make your way to Calle 38 which has a mini restaurant row.
 Two of our favorites on this super cute street serving Mexican specialties are La Cueva del Chango and Trujillos Cantina.

-See Cirque du Soleil's Joya -Sip Champagne while enjoying dinner and a spectacular performance at Cirque du Soleil's first culinary and show experience and their first residency in Mexico!
+See Cirque du Soleil's Joyà -Sip Champagne while enjoying dinner and a spectacular performance at Cirque du Soleil's first culinary and show experience and their first residency in Mexico!
+Click here for tickets.

-Watch sunrise at Parque Los Fundadores -Snap photos of the sunrise next to the beautiful sculptures by the beach.
-Next to this park you will also find the colorful Playa Del Carmen sign as well as the ferry to Cozumel.
+Watch sunrise at Parque Los Fundadores -Enjoy sunrise next to the beautiful sculptures by the beach.
+Next to this park you will also find the colorful Playa Del Carmen sign as well as the ferries to Cozumel.

-Find Heaven on Earth -Take the hourly ferry to Cozumel and snorkel the second reef system in the world before playing with stingrays at El Cielo or Heaven sandbar which is only accessible by boat.
+Find Heaven on Earth -Take the hourly ferry to Cozumel and book a catamarn tour to snorkel the second largest reef system in the world before playing with stingrays at El Cielo Beach.

-Relax at Cenote Spa -Treat yourself to the Cenote Spa at the Grand Hyatt which is one of the best spas on the Riviera Maya.
+Relax at Cenote Spa -Treat yourself to the Cenote Spa at the Grand Hyat Playa which is one of the best spas in the Riviera Maya.
 The highlight of this spa is the namesake cenote with a beautiful pool and open roof.

-Go to real cenote -No trip to the Yucutan is complete without a visit to one of the 6,000+ cenotes dotting the peninsula.
+Go to a real cenote -No trip to the Yucatan is complete without a visit to one of the 6,000+ cenotes dotting the peninsula.
 A cenote is a natural sinkhole resulting from the collapse of the limestone bedrock.

 Visit Chichen Itza -It's worth repeating from above, the highlight of any trip to the Riviera Maya is Chichén Itzá, one of the Seven New Wonders of the World.
 We were in complete awe!

-For the ultimate in luxury, we are huge fans of the Rosewood Mayakoba just a few minutes north or Playa.
-We stayed here for our honeymoon last year in an overwater villa and loved the amazing welcome cocktails on private boat ride to your room!
-It’s a splurge for sure but very romantic and memorable for sure.
+For the ultimate in luxury, we are huge fans of the Rosewood Mayakoba just a few minutes north of Playa.
+We stayed here for our honeymoon in an overwater villa and loved the amazing welcome cocktails on private boat ride to your room!
+It’s a splurge but very romantic and memorable for sure.

 Now for the best of the rest.
 We love a ‘go to’ breakfast spot that is pet-friendly and all around perfection.
 In Playa, Bajo Cafe/Peace & Bowl fits the bill.
 They have excellent coffee and amazing smoothie bowls in a relaxed setting.
 You’ll also find lots of digital nomads in this spot.

-Where to find gay nightlife – In terms of gay nightlife in Playa, there are two main gay bars.
-The most well know is Playa 69 Gay Dance Club on Fifth Avenue.
-The lesser known and more local but equally as fun is La Cueva.
+Where to find gay nightlife – In terms of gay nightlife in Playa, the most popular is the newer gay bar Provenza.
+The most well known was Playa 69 Gay Dance Club on Fifth Avenue, but it closed along with the lesser known and more local drag and strip club called La Cueva.
+We certainly hope La Cueva reopens in a new location as it was our favorite.

-Speaking of a full show, we went to gay bar La Cueva two Saturdays in a row on arrival!
-Please note they just moved locations to Calle 24 Norte just above the Federal Highway.
-Google Maps still shows the old location so we recommend re-confirming the location and upcoming events on their Facebook page.
+If you are looking for more amazing local drag interspersed with all-the-way strip shows, reserve a stage-side table at La Cueva.
+Please note they moved locations to Calle 24 Norte just above the Federal Highway.
+Google Maps still shows the old location, so we recommend re-confirming the location and upcoming events on their Facebook page.
+It also looks closed from our last visit, so again check their Facebook page in case they reopen or move locations again.

 Where to find the best gay beach or pool club – The gay section of Playa is located just north of Mamitas Beach Club.
 Between 2-3pm, you will see a steady stream of guys in speedos begin to arrive.

 For rooftop pool clubs, our favorite is the Fives Downtown.
 Another popular choice is the Alessia Day Club at the Thompson Hotel.
 In addition, check the socials for Reina Roja Hotel and The Palm at Playa.
-We thought every Sungay was gay at The Palm, but it’s now switched to Thursday just in the last couple of weeks.
-The Palm also periodically hosts a drag brunch on Sunday at their downstairs restaurant called Irene, so again check Facebook or Insta to confirm the latest.
-There’s also a WhatsApp group called Playa Rainbow Squad where LGBT+ locals and visitors announce pop ups and group outings.
-Super helpful!
+The Palm also periodically hosts a drag brunch on Sunday at their downstairs restaurant called Irene, so again check Insta to confirm the latest.

 Where to go for the best day trips in and around Playa Del Carmen – In addition to a Chichen Itza tour from Playa as highlighted above, we also highly recommend a snorkel tour to El Cielo on Cozumel.
 You’ll see amazing marine wildlife, including starfish, turtles, sting rays, and many other colorful tropical fish.